jarvist/freck/README.md

 Very little.
 Every time you run it, it demands a name, and then archives the present working directory files in sequential folders that look like '0001-InputName' '0002-InputName2'.
 It records as much info as possible (username, hostname, date/time) into a 'breadcrumb' file within this directory.
+If it appears to be within a git repo (i.e. ` git init `), it will check in this breadcrumb to the repo with an automatic commit message.

 You then copy those files you need for the next calculation back into the present directory, then continue working.

 The intent is to avoid impossible directory structures that look like: ` NewProject/Optimisation/WhoopsRestard/TighterCoverged/ `